felixjung/inline-loader/README.md

 - [ 2015-08-12 | 0.1.0 ) - Initial release

 ## Credit
 This is my first loader for webpack.
 I took a lot of ideas from the [file-loader](https://github.com/webpack/file-loader) and the [style-loaders](https://github.com/webpack/style-loader).
+The relativeTo feature was taken from [ngtemplate-loader](https://github.com/WearyMonkey/ngtemplate-loader)

 ## License
 MIT ([http://www.opensource.org/licenses/mit-license.php](http://www.opensource.org/licenses/mit-license.php))